-Figure 8A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Mbombela and Emalahleni Local Municipality, Mpumalanga Province during epidemiological weeks 1, 2021 to 13, 2022.
+Figure 8A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Mbombela and Emalahleni Local Municipality, Mpumalanga Province during epidemiological weeks 1, 2021 to 16, 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-The SARS-CoV-2 levels in Mbombela (Kingstonvale) and Emalahleni (Riverview) were at 2 log copies/ml in weeks 11 and 12 respectively.
-The levels at Kanyamazane WWTP in Mbombela have increased up to 2 log copies/ml in week 13.

-More recent and consistent results are required in this area The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.
+The SARS-CoV-2 levels in Mbombela (Kingstonvale WWTP) increased from 1log copy/ml in week 14 to 2 log copies/ml in week 15 while Emalahleni (Riverview WWTP) remained stable at 2 log copies/ml in weeks 14 and 15.
+The levels at Kanyamazane WWTP in Mbombela increased up to 2 log copies/ml in week 13.
+However, more recent and consistent results are required in this area.
+The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.